Introduction

 Treatment of FMD

-No anti-viral treatments in food animals but supportive and symptomatic
+No anti-viral treatments in food animals, but supportive and symptomatic

 .Penicillin

 .
-Protective dressing to prevent secondary infection
+Use protective dressing to prevent secondary infection

 .NSAIDS (Flunixin meglumine)